googleforgames/agones/docs/proposals/0000-afp-process/README.md

 | Proposal Delivery | Proposal Owner |  Project Maintainers  | Proposal Implementer(s) (may overlap with Driver) | Community |

 ## Reference-Level Explanation

 ### What Type of Work Should Be Tracked by a AFP

-The definition of what constitutes an "feature" is a foundational concern for the Agones project.
+The definition of what constitutes a "feature" is a foundational concern for the Agones project.
 Roughly any Agones user or operator facing feature should follow the AFP process.
-If an feature would be described in either written or verbal communication to anyone besides the AFP author or developer, then consider creating a AFP.
+If a feature would be described in either written or verbal communication to anyone besides the AFP author or developer, then consider creating a AFP.